Bashtime/dota_classic/README.md

 -make centerBG panorama bigger

--Show HP/Mana of allies all the time
+-Show HP/Mana of allies all the time in the top bar instead of pressing ALT

 -Remove Outposts and add sideshops

+-Show XP in portrait all the time

+-Make older maps work, rework current map